shamshadM/shamshadm.github.io/files/unix/Compiling-UNIX-software-packages.md

 ![Unix files sytem](/images/unix/install-software.webp)

-We have many public domain and commercial software packages installed on our systems, which are available to all users.
-However, students are allowed to download and install small software packages in their own home directory, software usually only useful to them personally.
+We have many open source and commercial software packages installed on our systems, which are available to all users.
+However, user are allowed to download and install small software packages in their own home directory, software usually only useful to them personally.

 There are a number of steps needed to install the software.